RU1NJURED

 • Medical Patients: Who trusted the wrong medical professionals, such as a misdiagnosis or surgery gone wrong.
 That betrayal hurts deeply and may affect decisions of surgery in the future.

-To note a few real-time situations where non fault accident victims spoke out, and got the help they needed after going through something deeply painful, mentally and emotionally.
+Here are a few real-time situations where some of the non-fault accident victims consulted our panel of psychological trauma claims solicitors, discussed how their mental difficulties developed after getting injured and got the help they needed after going through something deeply painful, mentally and emotionally.

 • An office worker.
 A 34-year-old administrative assistant in a law firm.
 Kind, soft-spoken, always the first to help.
 One day, as she was walking her way to office, she got attacked by another pedestrian’s dog.
 This not only resulted in wounds, but inside she was falling apart.
 She developed severe PTSD.
 Could not sleep or focus.
 Eventually, her doctor signed her off work.
-She made a personal injury claim to include psychological suffering.
+She made a personal injury claim to include psychological suffering and got a deserving compensation.

 • A Medical Patient.
 She trusted her doctor, but something went wrong during surgery.
 The physical pain was one thing, but the depression, the worry, the “what ifs” those stayed longer.
 The failure of the surgery mounting to medical negligence only increased the stress and trauma.
-That emotional toll became a key part of her psychological injury claim.
+This emotional toll became a key part of her compensation claim for the psychological repercussions she faced.

-When you include a psychological injury claim, there are two kinds of compensation you might get.
-First, general damages for the psychological injuries you have suffered.
-Then the special damages will cover any money you have lost, such as your loss of earnings or paying for mental health treatment.
+For the psychological aspects of your injury, your compensation will cover two types of damages.
+These include, general damages for the psychological injuries you have suffered after getting injured in a non-fault accident.
+Then the special damages that drain your money, such as your loss of earnings or paying for mental health treatment.

 General Damages